 A guild master character is considered inactive when it remains offline for at least 90 consecutive days.
 Once that time has passed, a notice appears in the Guild News & Events feed for all guild members who are eligible to become the new guild master.

-Note: The 90-day timer only considers the login activity of the guild leader character, not the account that the character is on.
-Logging into other characters on the same account will not reset the timer.
+Note: The 90-day timer only considers the login activity of the guild master character, not the account that the character is on.
+Logging in to other characters on the same account does not reset the timer.

-Note: It may be possible for characters lower than the third rank down from Guild Master to see the notification.
+Note: It may be possible for ineligible characters to see the dethrone notification.
 If these characters try to claim guild leadership, they will receive an error message and no dethroning will occur.